LazuriteMC/Quadz/README.md

 * [Rayon](https://www.curseforge.com/minecraft/mc-mods/rayon)

 ### Optional Dependencies (Highly Recommended)
 The following dependencies allow you to configure Quadz using its config screen.
+If you don't install these, you won't be able to change your controller or camera settings.
 * [Cloth Config API](https://www.curseforge.com/minecraft/mc-mods/cloth-config)
 * [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu)